yihui/yihui.org/content/tinytex/faq.md

 1. **Which version of TeX Live is installed?**

-    The very latest.
-Using the very latest version of a software package can be risky.
-You have been warned.
-If you have to install an older version, you may consider using the service provided on [texlive.info](https://texlive.info).
-Specifically, you can find the possible versions by date at https://texlive.info/tlnet-archive/, and pass the URL of the `tlnet` directory to the `repository` argument of `install_tinytex()` if you install TinyTeX via the R package **tinytex**:

-    ```r
-    tinytex::install_tinytex(repository = 'https://texlive.info/tlnet-archive/2017/04/13/tlnet')
-    ```

-    If you install TinyTeX using the installation script, set the environment variable `CTAN_REPO` to the URL of the appropriate `tlnet` directory before running the installation script.
+    By default, the latest working version on Windows, macOS, and Linux, and the latest version on other platforms (which may work or not).
+Here "working" means the version of TinyTeX has at least passed some basic tests by compiling a variety of R Markdown documents to PDF.
+If you have to install an older version, please read the next FAQ.

     Note that you can install the current latest version, and choose not to upgrade in the future if the version happens to be stable enough for you.
 However, this means you will not be able to install or update LaTeX packages after the current version of TeX Live is frozen (which happens annually).

 1. **Do you provide prebuilt binaries of TinyTeX?**

-    No. Technically it is easy, but I don't really understand the implications of [the TeX Live license](https://www.tug.org/texlive/LICENSE.TL).
-Specifically, the license says:

-    > [...]
-TeX Live has neither a single copyright holder nor a single license covering its entire contents, since it is a collection of many independent packages.
-Therefore, you may copy, modify, and/or redistribute software from TeX Live only if you comply with the requirements placed thereon by the owners of the respective packages.

-    That sounds complicated to me.
-I don't have time to examine the license and terms of all these packages.
-Installing over the network is fast enough after all.
+    Yes, we have started to provide prebuilt binary packages for TinyTeX since September 2020, which can be found in the Github repo [`yihui/tinytex-releases`](https://github.com/yihui/tinytex-releases).
+This was made possible after two TeX Live developers explained the TeX Live license to me, which sounded complicated to me previously and made me hesitate to redistribute TeX Live as a binary package.
+After I knew it was okay to do so, I built the binaries on AppVeyor and released them to Github Releases.

 1. **What is the size of TinyTeX?**

-    About 150MB on macOS and Ubuntu, and 220MB on Windows (when installed).
-You may think it is still too big, but please consider that the size of [BasicTeX](https://www.tug.org/mactex/morepackages.html) for macOS is about 215MB (when installed), and a [basic MiKTeX installer](https://miktex.org/download) for Windows is about 750MB (I didn't check how big it is when installed).
+    About 61MB on macOS and Linux (gzipped), and 94MB on Windows (zipped).
+You may think it is still too big, but please consider that the size of [the BasicTeX installer](https://www.tug.org/mactex/morepackages.html) for macOS is about 80MB, and a [basic MiKTeX installer](https://miktex.org/download) for Windows is about 235MB (I didn't check how big it is when installed).

-    If you create a tarball of TinyTeX on macOS or Ubuntu, it will be only 50MB.
-This can be very helpful if you install such a tarball on the cloud (e.g., for software testing purposes on Travis CI).
+    TinyTeX's small size can be very helpful if you install it on the cloud (e.g., for software testing purposes on Travis CI).
 The download and installation should take only a few seconds.

     Of course, the size of TinyTeX will grow as you install more LaTeX packages.
 You can certainly go to the extreme to install all packages (to avoid the possible need for figuring out which packages are missing).
 To do that, either run